Peterpiotr/siguren-documentation/docs/source/operation/recovery/manual-service-brake-motosuiveur-backup.rst

 ..note ::
-  Full title: Back-up by manual action of the service brake and manual rotation of the Motosuiveur procedure.
+  Full title: Back-up by manual action of the service brake and manual rotation of the MotoSuiveur procedure.

-This procedure has to be followed in case of one Motosuiveur® motor is defective.
+This procedure has to be followed in case of one MotoSuiveur motor is defective.

-The lowering movement is controlled manually by the operator, through the handle at the Motosuiveur® shaft.
+The lowering movement is controlled manually by the operator, through the handle at the MotoSuiveur shaft.

 This procedure is practically identical to *that described above*.
 The only difference occurs in step 5 where the operator 1 should place the crank of MS on the screw and follow manually (unlike the previous case where tracking was performed using the control box).

 .. note::
-  | We have to take care to switch off the Motosuiveur® cabinet.
+  | We have to take care to switch off the MotoSuiveur cabinet.
   | Each of the two operators can stop the operation: the first operator by closing the service brake, the second operator by stopping the rotation of MS.
   | During this procedure, the lowering is controlled by the operator on the service brake.
 The other operator follows the movement and can always stop it.

-.. list-table:: Back-up by manual action of the service brake and manual rotation of the Motosuiveur procedure
+.. list-table:: Back-up by manual action of the service brake and manual rotation of the MotoSuiveur procedure
    :widths: 5 95
    :header-rows: 1
    :class: instruction-table